FloppyDisco/marauders-map/README.md

 you can fix this by putting "!MaraudersMapIsOpen" the when clause of the global "toggle bookmark" command. then vscode will not select this command once a page is opened.

+## BUGS

+- if you set a command for a page to be something with the escape key, (cmd+escape) or some like variation, it will work as expected, UNTIL the map opens.
+Once the map is open the escape key gets slaved to closing the quickPicker, and while pressing (cmd+escape) will not close the picker, it also will not run your command.
+The command can still be run by selecting it manually in the picker and pressing "Enter".
+I do not know of a fix for this, sorry.

 ### The Problem
 Honestly, the organization of keybindings in vscode pretty much sucks by default.